parsgit/botfire/README.md

 use Models\BotFire as bot;
 ```
 <br>

-or usage in other project [ sample ](https://github.com/parsgit/botfire/wiki/a-basic-example-of-a-robot)
+or usage in other project ( [view sample](https://github.com/parsgit/botfire/wiki/a-basic-example-of-a-robot) )

 ```php